-Strengths-based: Focusing on strengths rather than deficits is an integral part of the Well-Being LLC.
+Strengths-based: Focusing on strengths rather than deficits is an integral part of the Well-Being VLC.
 From the first days of the start of a semester together, it is important that each of us make the choice to regard each person in the community as a growing and evolving individual, with unique strengths and challenges.
 As we engage in practices that expand our mindful awareness, we choose to focus on valuing and building on strengths, capacities, resilience, talents, and inherent worth.
 Making the choice to view ourselves and each person in the community from a strengths-based perspective enhances positivity, efficacy, increases hope and optimism, cultivates well-being, and develops creative problem solving skills.

 Mindfulness-focused: Developing basic mindful awareness skills involves deliberately paying attention in the present moment, to whatever is unfolding, with a non-judgmental approach that includes curiosity, kindness, and acceptance.
 Without mindfulness, situations involving psychological or physical distress can sometimes deteriorate rapidly.
 With mindfulness and with other self-management practices, students are better equipped to respond skillfully rather than react unskillfully to the complexity and immediacy of their lives.

-The Well-Being LLC not only teaches students about mindfulness theory, practices, and skills, but also provides opportunities for students to peer teach, and express what they are learning in a hands-on environment.
+The Well-Being VLC not only teaches students about mindfulness theory, practices, and skills, but also provides opportunities for students to peer teach, and express what they are learning in a hands-on environment.
 Students often have the chance to present their research, interpretations, opinions, revelations, and ideas to the community and foster a conversational and guided discussion.

 Self-directed: Well-being is a process that must be directed by the individual student, who defines her or his own goals and designs a unique path towards those goals in the context of college life.
 The most empowered students assume personal responsibility for their own self-care, practice healthy coping strategies, seek appropriate support, and utilize campus resources.

 Responsibility: We must all assume responsibility for our own self-care and journey of adult development.
-Being a member in the Well-Being LLC supports students in working to understand and give meaning to their experiences and supports them in identifying coping strategies and integrative processes to promote personal well-being and community flourishing.
+Being a member in the Well-Being VLC supports students in working to understand and give meaning to their experiences and supports them in identifying coping strategies and integrative processes to promote personal well-being and community flourishing.

 Respect: A key principle of well-being is respecting and appreciating the highest good within each person, including protecting everyone’s rights to safety and eliminating discrimination and stigma.
-Self-acceptance and tolerance of others who have different beliefs ensures full participation and inclusion in the Well-Being LLC, and more so, within the broader campus community.
+Self-acceptance and tolerance of others who have different beliefs ensures full participation and inclusion in the Well-Being VLC, and more so, within the broader campus community.

-The Well-Being LLC community offers a nurturing and encouraging environment for students who may be struggling with confidence and identity.
+The Well-Being VLC community offers a nurturing and encouraging environment for students who may be struggling with confidence and identity.
 The community traditionally and naturally creates a strict non-judgment environment in which students feel comfortable exploring new aspects of identity and make connections with an exceptionally compassionate group of individuals.

 Holistic: Well-being encompasses a person’s whole life, including mind, body, spirit, and campus culture and community.
 Students’ well-being is linked to housing, financial stability, family support, social networks, community participation, spirituality, mental and physical health, and academic courses.
 Because of this holistic approach to well-being, students are in a constant state of experimentation, reflection, and development.